hobbyquaker/node-red-contrib-polymer/README.md

 Example `msg.payload`:
 ```
-{"raised":"", "disabled": null, "style": {"background-color":red}, "addClass": "foo"}
+{"raised":"", "disabled": null, "style": {"background-color": "red", "font-weight": "bold"}, "addClass": "foo"}

 ```
-This will add the attribute `raised`, remove the attribute `disabled`, sets the background-color to red and add the class `foo` with one single message.
+This will add the attribute `raised`, remove the attribute `disabled`, sets the background-color to red, the font-weight to bold and add the class `foo` - with one single message.

 ## Contributing